LunarG/VulkanTools/README.md

 This scheme was adopted following the 1.1.96 Vulkan specification release.

 ## License
-This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.
+This work is released as open source under a [Apache-style license](LICENSE.txt) from Khronos including a Khronos copyright.

-See COPYRIGHT.txt for a full list of licenses used in this repository.

 ## Acknowledgements
-While this project has been developed primarily by LunarG, Inc., there are many other companies and individuals making this possible: Valve Corporation, funding project development;
+While this project has been developed primarily by LunarG, Inc., there are many other companies and individuals making this possible: Valve Corporation, funding project development.